mattiacantalu/Native-Gif/README.md

 # Native-Gif

-Show gifs natively on iOS using Swift.
+Load gifs natively on iOS using Swift.